WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

-It uses [webpack](https://webpack.js.org/) behind the scenes.
-It'll lookup for a webpack config in the top-level directory of your package and will use it if it finds one.
-If none is found, it'll use the default config bundled within `@wordpress/scripts` packages.
+This script uses [webpack](https://webpack.js.org/) behind the scenes.
+It'll look for a webpack config in the top-level directory of your package and will use it if it finds one.
+If none is found, it'll use the default config provided by `@wordpress/scripts` packages.
 Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `test-e2e`

 Launches the End-To-End (E2E) test runner.
-Writing tests can be done using [Jest API](https://jestjs.io/docs/en/api) in combination with [Puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md):
+Writing tests can be done using the [Jest API](https://jestjs.io/docs/en/api) in combination with the [Puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md):

 > [Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity.